DomingoGP/lazIdeStackBookmarks/Readme.md

 Navigate only the bookmarks in the current editor if the shift key is pressed.
    Press **Enter** or **double click** on the list to go to the bookmark.

+When the focus is on the bookmarks list if the **shift key** is pressed the list will keep the focus on Enter or DblClick event, also the keys up and down will go to the bookmark without losing the focus.

 Import bookmarks  Add previous saved bookmarks to the list.